Over 80% of Victorian early childhood services and 90% of Victorian primary schools are registered SunSmart members.

 Registered SunSmart members must agree to the following terms and conditions:

-- To enforce the SunSmart policy to minimise skin cancer risk and help with vitamin D. The policy will also assist in addressing duty of care and health and safety responsibilities for staff and children.
+- To enforce the SunSmart policy to minimise skin cancer risk.
+The policy will also assist in addressing duty of care and health and safety responsibilities for staff and children.

 - To take reasonable steps to ensure that all staff, children and families are aware of the SunSmart policy and its requirements.